Ultra-NX/UltraNX/README_ENG.md

 * Regular updates, and an active community.
 * [Forks](https://github.com/Ultra-NX/Ultra-Resources/tree/main/patches) (own modifications) of programs and components needed for convenience, security and empowerment:
    * Atmosphere fork with Ultra version in system information, and disabled reports, which usually clogs up the SD card, wastes its resource and breaks the file system.
-   * SaltyNX and FPSLocker forks, with support for changing screen refresh rate and with OLED support.
    * Mission Control fork, with the “easter egg” cut out, making the joycons yellow-blue.
-   * Status Monitor fork with display of current voltages and unique Micro Overlay modules, whose presets can be changed via Ultra Tuner.